CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

   terminate, so what might you expect?
   * Open scene much faster.
 More rays got terminated due to rays shooting side ways are off to the ambient and thus no hits
   * Closed scene much slower.
 Less rays got terminated because all rays will hit at least a wall; theoretical 3x more slower with 3 passes; about 2x slower perceived.
 Closed scene is much brighter.

-## Performance
-* Baseline: `cornell6`, 200*200, scan block size 64
-* Scan:
-  * Occupacy with block size
-    * Block size needs to be 2^n: pick 128, occupacy 33.3% -> 41.28%
-  * Occupacy with register counts
-    * Wasn't able to reduce register count, but reduced execution time
-      * Remove shorthand variable for `threadIdx.x`: no effect (should have used one less register)
-      * Store `threadIdx-1` to avoid repetitive calculations: no effect on registers, but reduced execution time from ~7700 to ~4000 microsec
-      * Change loop ceiling `ilog2ceil(n)` to a compile-time constant: no effect, since only two less calculations per thread
-      * Pre-populate `2^d` values into an array in shared memory: no effect on registers, but reduced execution time from ~4000 to ~330 microsec
-    * Conclusion: achieved occupacy 41.28% -> 40.6%; exec time: ~7700 -> ~330 microsec; 2300% speed up
-* Scan scatter (stream compaction):
-  * Pre-cache data in shared memory to reduce global memory replay overhead 50% -> 24.3%
-  * L1 cache 1% -> 86.7%
-  * Slight exec time speed up on larger array
-  * Trade-off:
-    * Reduced occupacy due to increased register count: 7 -> 23, 66.6% -> 33.3%
-    * Minimal exec time loss on small arrays ~200 microsec
-* Intersection test:
-  * Block size left unchanged as optimal
-  * Pre-cache geometries in shared memory
-    * Reduced access to device memory by 30% in data size, without obvious change in exec time
-      * More access to L1 cache as a result
-      * In some cases exec becomes faster but not consistent
-    * LIMITATION: Current code allows only 64 geometries can be efficiently loaded, which is equal to the block size; this is fine for non-mesh geometries and less than 64 geometries.
-For bigger scenes, extra codes for loading more geometries will be needed for it to work
-  * Move temporary variable declarations out of for-loop; change all parameters of intersection test to pass by reference
-    * On top of above memory improvement, further reduced access to device memory by 30% in data size
-    * However, this only reduces access to thread's temporary variables.
-Therefore the reduction might not scale with scene window size
-    * 14.5% speed up on exec time (reduce by ~200 microsec)
-    * The speed up and memory improvement are cancelled if the methods called by intersection tests also have all their parameters passed by reference
-  * Remove temporary variable that stores `(ray, color)` pair, which is stored as a struct
-    * Contrary to the belief that the temporary variable is caching and is faster, direct access is actually better
-    * Further reduced device memory access by 40%
-    * Further reduced exec time by ~150 microsec
-    * Reduced register count by 1
-    * Increased access to L1 cache: 65% -> 85%
-    * Increased global memory replay overhead: 25% -> 34.7%
-* Ray scatter:

 ## Submit